yuanqing/figma-plugins/packages/figma-organize-layers/README.md

 ### Organize Layers

-Organizes all layers on the current page; useful for organizing a page of Components.
+Organizes all layers on the current page based on layer name; useful for organizing a page of Components.

 - Customize how layers are grouped, and set the space between layers.